 Puberty increases the severity of physical self-evaluation.
-Waking up in the morning it can fell like an act of courage to confront one’s image in the mirror and behold the latest tragedy that has befallen their body over the night before.
+Waking up in the morning, it can feel like an act of courage to confront one’s image in the mirror and behold the latest tragedy that has befallen their body over the night before.
 Where did this new facial blemish come from?
 Now they have to take it to school for the whole world to see!
-Or maybe last night, in a fit of bored or desperate inspiration, the teenager took a pair of scissors to their hair and it looked great ten hours ago, but in the light of a new day feels horrifying.
-“I can’t go to school looking like this!”
+Or maybe last night, in a fit of boredom or desperate inspiration, the teenager took a pair of scissors to their hair.
+It looked great 10 hours ago, but in the light of a new day it feels horrifying.
+“I can’t go to school like this!”

 Or there are problems created by social expectations and treatment based on one’s apparent physical maturity.
-If one is fourteen and appears twelve, looking so much younger can result in being discounted or even pushed around.
+If one is 14 and appears 12, looking so much younger can result in being discounted or even pushed around.
 Sometimes a young man will try to dress more grown up to pass for older.
-If one is fourteen and appears sixteen, looking an advanced age can result in pressure to act that way.
+If one is 14 and appears 16, looking an advanced age can result in pressure to act that way.
 Sometimes a young woman will cloak herself in bulky clothes to conceal her maturing body because she is not ready for the attention this appearance change can bring.

 And now you can get a fast reputation you didn’t earn.
 So the eighth grade boy, muscular and large and lightly bearded, becomes a sexual threat in the eyes of some parents who warn their daughters away from the young man.
 Explain his parents: “He’s just a middle school kid in a young man’s body, but they’re treating him as some kind of predator.”

-To offset the ill effects of puberty on issues about personal appearance, here are a few things parents might consider doing.
+To offset the ill effects of puberty on issues of personal appearance, here are a few things parents might consider doing.

 Explain physical changes that can come with puberty so the young person knows what alterations to normally expect.